harshith-netizen/gesture-control-myosa/README.md

 ---

 ## Overview
-The Gesture Control System using MYOSA is a contactless human–computer interaction project that allows users to control presentations and media applications using hand gestures.
-The MYOSA gesture sensor detects directional hand movements, which are processed by the ESP32 and transmitted as keyboard commands via BLE.
+## Overview
+The Wireless Presentation Controller using MYOSA is a gesture-based, contactless system designed to control presentations without relying on physical input devices such as keyboards or clickers.
+The project enables users to navigate presentation slides using left, right, up, and down hand gestures, and also perform zoom-in and zoom-out operations, allowing presenters to interact with content more naturally and efficiently.

+The system operates using the MYOSA board as the central processing and control unit.
+A gesture sensor detects directional hand movements, while motion data from the accelerometer and gyroscope improves accuracy and reduces false detections.
+These sensor inputs are processed in real time on the MYOSA board, where each recognized gesture is mapped to a specific presentation command such as slide navigation or zoom control.
+The commands are transmitted wirelessly to a laptop or PC using Wi-Fi, enabling reliable and low-latency communication.
+An OLED display provides real-time feedback by showing connection status, recognized gestures, and the active control mode.

+This project is intended for students, educators, professionals, and presenters who deliver presentations in classrooms, seminars, conferences, and meetings.
+It is particularly useful in environments where hands-free control, freedom of movement, or hygiene considerations are important.

+The project addresses the limitations of traditional presentation controllers, which restrict mobility, require physical interaction, and offer limited control functionality.
+By leveraging the MYOSA platform and Wi-Fi communication, this solution provides a portable, cost-effective, and customizable alternative that demonstrates advanced human–machine interaction through gesture-based control.

 **Key features:**
 * Contactless interaction